MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-edit-profile-prepare-tenant.md

 ---
-title: Prepare external tenant for profile editing with MFA in a Node.js web application
+title: Set up an external tenant for profile editing with MFA in a Node.js web application
 description: Learn how to prepare external tenant to edit profile with multifactor authentication protection in your external-facing Node.js web app
 manager: mwongerapz
 author: kengaderdus